Welcome to Wayfaring Views

 - Disobeying Rick Steves in London

 Traveling on foot is one of the most delightful ways to explore a new place.
-Skip the bus tour and get around on your own two feet, these posts should inspire you to get out the door and go for a walk
+Skip the bus tour and get around on your own two feet.

-- Guarding the Wall on Hadrian’s Wall Path
+- Hiking and exploring Roman history on the Hadrian’s Wall Path

 Reading books inspires travel and travel can make for an informed reader.
 Get inspired by these travel books and literary locations